ethereum-attestation-service/eas-docs-site/docs/tutorials/the-schema-record.md

 Each schema record has the following fields:
 - `Schema #` - this is an incremental number automatically assigned to the Schema.
 It is not a unique identifier.
-- `UUID` - this is the unique universal identifier assigned to the schema.
+- `UID` - this is the unique universal identifier assigned to the schema.
 - `Creator` - the wallet address that created the schema.
 - `Transaction ID` - the Ethereum transaction registering the schema on EAS.
 - `Resolver Contract` - An optional contract assigned to the Schema for more complex use cases.